privacyguides/privacyguides.org/docs/encryption.md

 ??? example "Enabling BitLocker on Windows Home"

     To enable BitLocker on "Home" editions of Windows, you must have partitions formatted with a [GUID Partition Table](https://en.wikipedia.org/wiki/GUID_Partition_Table) and have a dedicated TPM (v1.2, 2.0+) module.
+You may need to [disable the non-Bitlocker "Device encryption" functionality](https://discuss.privacyguides.net/t/enabling-bitlocker-on-the-windows-11-home-edition/13303/5) (which is inferior because it sends your recovery key to Microsoft's servers) if it is enabled on your device already before following this guide.

     1. Open a command prompt and check your drive's partition table format with the following command.
 You should see "**GPT**" listed under "Partition Style":